 - An employee begins work at 8:30 a.m. and departs at 5:30 p.m., with an hour lunch, even though other colleagues arrive at 8:00 a.m. and depart at 5:00 p.m.
 This is an example only; other starting and departing times are permitted.

 - Employees work from home on occasion to accommodate quiet time to finish a project or to be on hand for a personal circumstance that would still allow them to fulfill their work duties remotely.
 Working from home on occasion should not be substituted when an employee cannot fulfill their job duties and it would be more appropriate to use paid time off.

 - Employees “flex” their schedule to come in later and then work later on a particular day, different from their normal schedules, in order to accommodate a personal appointment in the morning, rather than use paid time off.

-Full- and part-time work from home or other non-UF site that occur on a regularly scheduled basis must be approved under the university’s Alternate Work Location Policy.
+Full- and part-time work from home or other non-UF site that occur on a regularly scheduled basis must be approved under the university’s Remote Work Location Policy.